Genetalks/gtz/README.md

 2. **Make index to enable high rate compression**
    Take the human sample species as an example, make the index file (bin file) required for GTX.Zip high rate compression

-   - Download the 18th rbin file (18 is the number of the human RBIN file in the appendix list) and gtz_index will save it to the default path (~/.config/gtz):
+   - Download the 1th rbin file (1 is the number of the human RBIN file in the appendix list) and gtz_index will save it to the default path (~/.config/gtz):

-      `gtz_index download 18`
+      `gtz_index download 1`

       or

       You can download rbin file from  here ( [Homo_sapiens rbin file](https://gtzdata.oss-cn-hangzhou.aliyuncs.com/Homo_sapiens_bcacac9064331276504f27c6cf40e580.rbin) )

-   - Make the index bin file ( may need 80~100GB free disk space, and >28GB memory, and 10 mins)
+   - Make the index bin file ( may need 100GB free disk space, and >28GB memory, and 10 sec)

      `gtz_index makeindex ~/.config/gtz/Homo_sapiens_bcacac9064331276504f27c6cf40e580.rbin`